 Have a PC fanatic in your life but don’t know what they need?
 We bet these five accessories will make a great gift for even the hardest geek to shop for.

-Update, 9/15/21: We’ve reviewed our recommendations and are confident these are still great PC accessories to buy.
-We’ve replaced our surge protector recommendation with a model that is in stock.
+Update, 4/5/22: We’ve reviewed our recommendations and are confident these are still great PC accessories to buy.

 A surge protector is a must-have for any kind of PC, be it a laptop or a desktop.
 A surge protector guards your PC against a sudden jolt of electricity that could fry precious components.
 This is more common than you might realize, and the reality is that most PCs have little to protect them from these potential surges.

 Many power strips also come with surge protection built-in, so you may already have what you need.
 To be on the safe side, just make sure that your power strip has the protection of at least 2,000 joules.

 Addtam's surge protector plugs right into the wall, and the design allows you to easily plug in all the PC components you need to.

 Bototek Power Strip